 - 1.1 IBM United Kingdom Pensions Trust Limited (the "Trustee"), as the Trustee of the IBM I.T.
 Solutions Pension Scheme (the "Scheme"), has drawn up this Statement of Investment Principles (the "Statement") to comply with the requirements of the Pensions Act 1995 (the "Act") and subsequent legislation.
 The Statement is intended to affirm the investment principles that govern the decisions about the Scheme's investments.
 The Trustee's investment responsibilities are governed by the Scheme's Trust Deed and Rules, of which this Statement takes full regard. - 1.2 The Trustee has consulted IBM United Kingdom Holdings Limited (the "Company") as the Sponsor of the Scheme on the principles set out in this Statement and will consult the Company on any changes to it having taken prior written advice from an authorised investment consultant.
 The Trustee seeks to maintain a good working relationship with the Company and will discuss any proposed changes to this Statement with the Company.
-However, the ultimate power and responsibility for deciding investment policy lies solely with the Trustee. - 1.3 This Statement includes both the Defined Benefit ("DB") and the Additional Voluntary Contribution and Additional Smart Contribution ("AVC and ASC") investments of the Scheme and these are considered separately, as appropriate. - 1.4 The Scheme is open to new members and remains open to future accrual. - The Scheme's investment arrangements, based on the principles set out in this Statement, are detailed in the Scheme's Investment Policy Implementation Document ("IPID").
-This statement and the IPID are published on a public website (https://www.smartpensionsuk.co.uk/#/page/governance-documentation). - The Trustee does not expect to revise this Statement frequently because it covers broad principles rather than their implementation.
+However, the ultimate power and responsibility for deciding investment policy lies solely with the Trustee. - 1.3 This Statement includes both the Defined Benefit ("DB") and the Additional Voluntary Contribution and Additional Smart Contribution ("AVC and ASC") investments of the Scheme and these are considered separately, as appropriate. - 1.4 The Scheme is open to new members and remains open to future accrual. - 1.5 The Trustee does not expect to revise this Statement frequently because it covers broad principles rather than their implementation.
 The Trustee will review it at least once every three years, and without delay if there are relevant, material changes to the Scheme and/or the Company which the Trustee judges to have a bearing on the stated investment policy.
-The IPID will be reviewed as required and updated to reflect any amendments to the investment arrangements, and any changes will be agreed by the Trustee.
-Any such reviews will be based on written expert investment advice and will be in consultation with the Company.